-The income tax benefit in both periods represents income taxes paid in prior years for which a carryback claim has been made to offset against taxable income in the prior year.
+The income tax benefit for the year ended December 31, 2023 represents income taxes paid in prior years for which a carryback claim was made to offset against taxable income in the prior year.
+No such claim was made in the year ended December 31, 2024.